PACK OF BASEBALL CARDS GUM

 In 1951, the Topps Company took over production of baseball cards.
 They would become the longest running and most iconic producer of the hobby for decades.
 Topps issued innovative sets year after year, pioneering multi-player subsets and even experimenting with oddball genres like cartoons and action photos in the late 50s/early 60s.
 Their designs and aggressive marketing helped turn baseball cards into a mainstream pop culture phenomenon.

-Read also: HOW MANY BASEBALL CARDS FIT IN A SHOEBOX
+Read also: BASEBALL CARDS AND GUM

 In the postwar 1950s-60s era, collecting and swapping baseball cards included in sticks of gum truly exploded in popularity among America’s youth.
 It wasn’t uncommon for kids to purchase half a dozen or more packs at a time at candy stores, supermarkets, drug stores and more in hopes of completing their favorite team’s roster or obtaining rare rookie cards.